 Mini Spinach & Sweet Potato Frittatas

 The perfect mini egg frittatas to make in advance and freeze for express mornings, from Jodi Danen, RDN, Create Kids Club.

 Serve this Whole-Wheat Quiche Florentine from Stacey Mattinson, MS, RDN, LD, for any meal and it’s sure to be a hit!
-Simple enough for a weekday, beautiful enough for a weekend brunch.
+This is one of those ways to cook eggs that’s simple enough for a weekday, beautiful enough for a weekend brunch.

 This Portobello Mushroom Egg Bake is a great way to get in your daily dose of veggies first thing in the morning!
 It’s a favorite of Whitney English, Dietetic Intern and Blogger at To Live & Diet in L.A.